daffainfo/ctf-writeup/The Odyssey CTF/Black Pandora/README.md

 We have been given an image forensic challenge (on a memory).
 Additionally, we have received 5 questions that we need to answer correctly in order to obtain the flag.

 ## How to Solve?
 In this case, im using Volatility 2 to do forensic on a memory.
 First, im gonna use `imageinfo` first to find the correct profile for this image.
-Here is the command that I used to find the correct profile:
+Here is the command I used to find the correct profile:

 ```shell
 vol.py -f OdysseyVM-ded1be8a.vmem imageinfo